CybercentreCanada/haunted-house/readme.md

 ## Important
 - azure retry for connection errors
-- protected against incomplete reads of segment extension pointers
 - don't accept files near expiry
 - turn garbage collection back on
+- allow out of order insertion

 ## Nice to have/performance
 - add config flag to tune filter memory use